DigitalPublishingToolkit/TODManual/md/Manual.md

 **Most used Syntaxes**

 In the image you can see the most used syntaxes.
-For more examples see [http://daringfireball.net/projects/markdown/syntax](http://daringfireball.net/projects/markdown/syntax).
+For more examples see <a href="http://daringfireball.net/projects/markdown/syntax](http://daringfireball.net/projects/markdown/syntax">here</a>.

 ![](imgs/syntax.jpg)